MakeSchool-Tutorials/Robot-Wars-Swift/P1-Robot-Wars/content.md

 #Getting started

-To get started, download the [Robot Wars project](https://github.com/MakeSchool/RobotWar-Swift/archive/master.zip) and extract it's contents.
-In it, you will find a SpriteBuilder project containing a Robot Wars and a `docs/` folder that contains an html file detailing the full `Robot` class.
+To get started, download the [Robot Wars project](https://github.com/MakeSchool-Tutorials/Robot-Wars-SpriteKit/archive/master.zip) and extract it's contents.
+In it, you will find a SpriteKit project containing a Robot Wars and a `docs/` folder that contains an html file detailing the full `Robot` class.